JoeR-droid/Project-Alfred-Locomotion/README.md

 ## Phase 1: Baseline (No DR)

-We started from scratch with the official flat‑terrain config.
+I started from scratch with the official flat‑terrain config.

 | **Hardware** | NVIDIA L40S (48 GB VRAM) |
 | :--- | :--- |